 The datapath refers to the transport facility for the user payload between the terminal and the access router, or between the terminal and another terminal when direct communication between terminals on the same link is enabled.
 The datapath is usually preconfigured during access network setup when being shared for multiple terminal sessions, and may be dynamically established just for the lifetime of a terminal session, when having point-to-point characteristic.

-Ethernet data frames are carried over the datapath between the link service access points in the end stations of the communication.
-Forwarding on the datapath between end stations is performed by IEEE 802.1Q bridging making use of the destination MAC address and further information elements in the Ethernet frame.
+Ethernet data frames are carried over the datapath between the data link service access points (DL-SAPs) in the end stations of the communication.
+Forwarding on the datapath between end stations is performed by IEEE 802.1Q bridging based on the destination MAC address and further information elements in the Ethernet frame, as well as configurations in the network.

 In access networks it is common to denote the forwarding directions either “upstream” or “downstream.”
 Upstream indicates the direction from TE toward AR; downstream denotes the direction from AR to TE.